mgedigian/Personal-Blog/_posts/2019-10-04-3-ways-to-make-your-life-better-by-living-off-peak.md

 ## 2. Go to the gym during the middle of the day
 Early and night workout tends to get all the glory - from sunrise selfie to midnight run.

 We often hear a lot of stories on how regarding how great you will feel from working out in the morning.
-Numerous articles(link) have shown that working out in the morning benefits your life and productivity - gives you more energy during the day.
+Numerous [articles](https://www.self.com/story/3-reasons-why-working-out-at-night-will-help-you-tone-up-faster) have shown that working out in the morning benefits your life and productivity - gives you more energy during the day.
 Most people work out at night because those are the time after work hours.

 However, there is a short break during the day that you can incorporate your workout to be more productive in the afternoon.
 By working out during the day, you don't have to get in line for the bench press, or squat rack because most people are working.

 Working out at the mid-day also helps you boost your energy and help you stay awake in the afternoon.

 Lunch break usually runs one or one and a half-hour.
 There is plenty of time to take those hours to go workout and eat lunch after.
-Studies(link) shows that the optimal time for weight training to be 45-60 minutes, while cardio is approximately 30 minutes.
+[Studies](https://www.hyperwear.com/blog/workout-length/) shows that the optimal time for weight training to be 45-60 minutes, while cardio is approximately 30 minutes.
 By working out during the day, you can avoid peak times and helps boost productivity in the afternoon.

 ## 3. Traveling on an off-season